zivsha/librealsense/examples/getting-started/readme.md

 1. Copy the `rs-getting-started` folder to your desired location
 2. Open CmakeLists.txt file and update the following variables to the correct path:
    - `LIBRARY_DIR` - Should point to where `realsense2.lib` is located
+   - `DLL_DIR` - Should point to where `realsense2.dll` is located
+   - `PROJECT_BINARY_OUTPUT_PATH` - The path to where the binaries of your project compile (used for post build script of copying the realsense2.dll)
    - `ADDITIONAL_INCLUDE_DIRS` - Should point to the `include` folder that contains the "librealsense2" folder (which holds all library headers)
     > These variables are currently pointing to the default location that the windows installer creates
 3. open terminal in your folder